AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 ## Next steps

 When Commerce data is sent to the Experience Platform edge, other Adobe Experience Cloud products, such as Adobe Journey Optimizer, can use that data.
-For example, you can configure Journey Optimizer to listen to certain events, and based on that event data, trigger an email for a first time user or if there is an abandoned cart.
+For example, you can configure Journey Optimizer to listen to certain events, and based on that event data, trigger an email for a first-time user or if there is an abandoned cart.
 Learn how you can extend your Commerce platform by [creating customer journeys](using-ajo.md) in Journey Optimizer.